SolidRun/imx8dxl_build/README.md

 ## Build with host tools
 Simply running ./runme.sh, it will check for required tools, clone and build images and place results in images/ directory.

+# Known Issues

+## Sporadic failure to access eMMC after reboot

+eMMC access may fail after reboot with messages similar to this:

+    => boot
+    Card did not respond to voltage select! : -110 Card did not respond to voltage select! : -110

+To improve the situation patches were added to U-Boot and Linux supporting eMMC reset, and the eMMC internal efuse supporting reset input must be blown - i.e. from Linux:

+    # read configuration
+    mmc extcsd read /dev/mmcblk0 | grep RST
+    # H/W Reset Function [RST_N_FUNCTION]: 0x00
+    # if value was 0x00, reset can be enabled ONCE:
+    mmc hwreset enable /dev/mmcblk0

+    # read back new configuration
+    mmc extcsd read /dev/mmcblk0 | grep RST
+    # H/W Reset Function [RST_N_FUNCTION]: 0x01